Health statistics introduced

 Health is an important priority for Europeans, who expect to have a long and healthy life, to be protected against illnesses and accidents, and to receive appropriate healthcare.
 Health issues cut across a range of topics — including consumer protection (food safety issues), workplace safety, environmental or social policies.
 As such, health policy within the European Union (EU) is principally under the remits of the Directorate-General for Health and Food Safety and of the Directorate-General for Employment, Social Affairs and Inclusion.

-The competence for the organisation and delivery of health services and healthcare is largely held by the EU Member States.
-The EU has a mandate to complement national action on health.
-This consists mainly of: protecting people from health threats and disease, promoting healthy lifestyles and helping national authorities in the EU cooperate on health issues.
+The competence for the organisation and delivery of health services and healthcare within the EU is largely held by the EU Member States.
+The European Commission has a mandate to complement national action on health, by proposing legislation, providing financial support, promoting healthy lifestyles, coordinating and facilitating the exchange of best practice.

 EU actions in the field of health